Nioron07/Solving-the-Stickbomb/README.md

 - `"0"`: No connection yet
 - `"1"` / `"-1"`: User-defined directed connection
 - `"2"`: Internal structure marker
-- `"-"`: Connection disallowed due to internal logic or invalid combinations
+- `"x"`: Connection disallowed due to internal logic or invalid combinations

 As the user builds connections, the matrix:
 - Records the new connection with a `"1"` and its opposite as `"-1"`
-- Eliminates all other conflicting or now-impossible connections by setting them to `"-"`
+- Eliminates all other conflicting or now-impossible connections by setting them to `"x"`

 ## How to Use